MenoData/Time4J/README.md

 d) **Temporal arithmetic**: Another way of manipulation is date/time-arithmetic along a time axis.
 All four basic types have their time axis.
 For example roughly spoken `Moment` is defined as an elapsed count of SI-seconds since UTC epoch while a calendar date (here: `PlainDate`) maps dates to julian days - another kind of time axis.
 The essentials of this time arithmetic are realized via the abstract super class `TimePoint`.
 So all four basic types inherit methods like `plus(n, units)`, `until(...)` etc for supporting adding, subtracting and evaluating durations.
 Multi-unit-durations are handled by the classes `Duration` and `MachineTime`.

 e) **Global versus local**: Time4J rejects the design idea of JSR-310 to separate between "machine time" and "human time".
 This is considered as artificial.
 So all four basic types offer both aspects in one.
 For example a calendar date is simultaneously a human time consisting of several meaningful elements like year, month etc. and also a kind of machine or technical time counter because you can define a single incrementing number represented by julian days.
 In a similar way a UTC-moment has both a technical counter (the number of SI-seconds since UTC-epoch) AND a human representation visible in its canonical output produced by `toString()`-method (example: 2014-04-21T19:45:30Z).
 However, Time4J emphasizes the difference between local and global types.
 Conversion between these types always require a timezone or an offset.

-f) **Internationalization**: Time4J defines its own i18n-resources for many languages (40 in version 2.3) in order to defend its i18n-behaviour against poor or insufficient platform resources (which only serve as fallback).
+f) **Internationalization**: Time4J defines its own i18n-resources for many languages (41 in version 3.0) in order to defend its i18n-behaviour against poor or insufficient platform resources (which only serve as fallback).
 Especially localized formatting of durations is not a supported feature on any platform, so Time4J fills an important gap.

 Plans for next releases:
 ----------------------------------

 There are no fixed predictions when some features will be introduced in which release.
 However, you can follow the milestone page to get a rough estimation - see https://github.com/MenoData/Time4J/milestones.

 While the main focus of the next releases are standard business use cases, you can expect later more exciting features like other calendar systems, support for historical dates and astronomically related calendar issues.
 Time4J will be a long-term running project.
-A smooth integration with JSR-310 is planned in spring 2015.
+A smooth integration with JSR-310 is planned in june 2015.

 Downloads and Requirements:
 ---------------------------